 The beauty of an old-fashioned apple crisp recipe is how simple it is to make: gather up your baking apples and cut them big and chunky.
 Then, mix up the topping, and bake!
 Scroll to the recipe card for the full recipe with printable instructions.
 Meanwhile, these are my tried-and-true tips for the best apple crisp:

-• Make sure the filling is bubbling.
-Bake until the apple filling is bubbling and the topping is nicely browned.
-That’s when you know the apple crisp is done!
+- Make sure the filling is bubbling.
+Bake until the apple filling is bubbling and the topping is golden brown.
+That’s when you know the apple crisp is done.

-• Cover the pan with foil.
+- Cover the baking dish with foil.
 If the topping is browning quicker than you like, lay a piece of foil loosely over the top of the crisp to hold back further browning.

-• Enjoy while still warm.
-Serve warm and freshly baked for optimum flavor and texture.
+- Enjoy while still warm.
+Serve warm for optimum flavor and texture.
 See below for ideas!

 Serving Suggestions